Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Methodology

 \subsection{Adaptive time-marching and loss-balancing optimization strategies}

-In the simulation of unsteady three-phase flows, PINNs suffer from long-duration error accumulation from stepwise equation solving \cite{chen2024pinn} and gradient conflicts from the unbalanced loss among the strongly coupled AC-CH-NS systems in the multi-objective optimization \cite{wang2021understanding,yu2020gradient}, which are mitigated by time marching \cite{mattey2022novel,wang2022respecting} and self-adaptive loss weighting \cite{wight2020solving,mcclenny2023self,bischof2025multi}, respectively.
+In the simulation of unsteady three-phase flows with phase change, PINNs suffer from long-horizon errors \cite{chen2024pinn} and gradient conflicts from the unbalanced loss in the strongly coupled AC-CH-NS system \cite{wang2021understanding,yu2020gradient}.
+To mitigate these issues, the adaptive time-marching scheme \cite{mattey2022novel} is employed as a piecewise manifold approximation method to reduce long-term error accumulation, while the loss-balancing optimization strategy \cite{mcclenny2023self,bischof2025multi} addresses competing gradient directions in the coupled system.

-In the adaptive time-marching strategy, which serves as a piecewise manifold approximation approach, the temporal domain $T$ is divided into $M$ consecutive subdomains $(T_1=[t_0,t_1], \cdots, T_M=[t_{M-1},t_M])$, each associated with an identical DPINN and trained sequentially within its assigned interval, where the predicted solution at the end of one segment is used as the initial condition to fine-tune the network in the next until the entire temporal domain is covered, as illustrated in Fig. \ref{fig: flowchat}(a).
-The individual networks trained in different time segments predict the solutions in their respective domains, collectively forming the complete solution of the PDE systems, which improves the overall accuracy compared with using a single network, albeit at the expense of higher training cost \cite{qiu2022physics,zhou2024self}.
+In the adaptive time-marching strategy, the temporal domain $\mathcal{T}$ is divided into $M$ consecutive subdomains $(\mathcal{T}_1=[t_0,t_1], \cdots, \mathcal{T}_M=[t_{M-1},t_M])$, each associated with an identical DPINN and trained sequentially within its assigned interval, where the predicted solution at the end of one segment is used as the initial condition to fine-tune the network in the next until the entire temporal domain is covered, as illustrated in Figure \ref{fig: flowchat}a.
+The individual networks trained in different time segments predict the solutions in their respective domains, collectively forming the complete solution of the coupled PDE system, which improves the overall accuracy compared with using a single network, albeit at the expense of higher training cost \cite{qiu2022physics,zhou2024self}.

-PINNs formulate a multi-objective optimization problem in which manually tuning the weighting coefficients becomes intractable as the number of objectives increases \cite{bischof2025multi}, whereas the strongly coupled AC-CH-NS equations exhibit pathological convergence due to conflicting gradient directions arising from unbalanced loss terms \cite{chen2025pf,chen2025sharp}.
-The self-adaptive loss-balancing strategy based on gradient statistics dynamically adjusts the loss weights to reduce the laborious tuning of hyperparameters and to maintain balance among the multi-objective loss terms \cite{wang2021understanding}.
-The global weights are computed as:
+In multi-objective optimization of the coupled AC-CH-NS system, manually tuning weighting coefficients becomes intractable as the number of objectives increases \cite{bischof2025multi}, while the strongly coupled AC-CH-NS equations exhibit pathological convergence due to conflicting gradient directions \cite{chen2025pf,chen2025sharp}.
+To mitigate these issues, the self-adaptive loss-balancing strategy based on gradient statistics is employed to dynamically adjust loss weights, minimizing manual intervention and maintaining training balance for multiphase flow with phase change.
+These weights are defined by:

-where $\bm{\omega}$ denotes the network parameters, $\mu$ is the learnable viscosity coefficient, and $k \in \left\{ AC,CH,NS,IC,BC \right\}$.
-With this method, the loss weight $\lambda$ corrects for the gradient unbalance such that all gradients have similar magnitudes: